 Drive Medano Pass 4WD Road

 If you have a car with 4-wheel drive, high suspension, and a lot of experience driving in extreme conditions and deep sand, you can drive Medano Pass 4WD Road.
+It’s one of the best adventurer things to do in Great Sand Dunes.
 Medano Pass Primitive Road is a rough 22-mile road connecting Great Sand Dunes with the Wet Mountain Valley and Colorado State Highway 69.
 Passable only in the warmer months.
-This road crosses areas of deep sand, traverses Medano Creek nine times.
+This road crosses areas of deep sand, and traverses Medano Creek nine times.
 To do this drive, you must reduce tire pressure to about 20 psi if the sand is dry and soft.
 Detailed map and Medano Pass Primitive Road description mile by mile you will find here.

 Hike to Zapata Falls near Great Sand Dunes National Park